flov/paradise-circus-workshops/README.md

 ## Key Features Explained

-### Real-time Capacity Management
+### Social Network Features

+- **Artist Discovery**: Browse profiles by props, location, and performance availability
+- **Community Engagement**: Comment on events to connect with other participants
+- **Skill Showcase**: Display your flow props and skill levels to find practice partners
+- **Performance Networking**: Mark availability for performances and connect with event organizers
+- **Video Portfolio**: Share your best performances via YouTube and Vimeo integration

+### Workshop Booking Features

-- Automatic tracking of available spots
+- **Real-time Capacity Management**: Automatic tracking of available spots
-- Prevention of overbooking
+- **Prevention of Overbooking**: System prevents booking beyond capacity
-- Visual indicators for availability status
+- **Visual Indicators**: Clear availability status on all workshop pages

-### Responsive Design
+### Technical Features

-- Mobile-first approach
-- Adapts seamlessly to all screen sizes
+- **Responsive Design**: Mobile-first approach that adapts seamlessly to all screen sizes
-- Touch-friendly interface

-### Server Actions

-- Secure server-side data mutations
+- **Server Actions**: Secure server-side data mutations with automatic revalidation
-- Automatic revalidation of cached pages
-- Optimistic UI updates
+- **Optimistic UI Updates**: Instant feedback for better user experience
+- **Authentication Integration**: Seamless sign-in/sign-up with Clerk

+## User Guide

+### For Flow Artists

+1. **Sign Up**: Create your account to join the Paradise Circus community
+2. **Complete Profile**: Add your bio, props, skill levels, and social links
+3. **Browse Artists**: Discover other flow artists and their specialties
+4. **Book Workshops**: Sign up for workshops that match your interests
+5. **Engage**: Comment on events and connect with the community

-## Admin Dashboard Usage
+### Admin Dashboard Usage

 1. **View Statistics**: See overview of workshops and bookings
 2. **Add Workshop**: Click "Add Workshop" button to create a new workshop